EriksenJ/ra_guide/README.md

 	- [Git](https://git-scm.com/) is a command-line version control software.
 See more under `Version Control`
 	- Installation
 		- [Create a GitHub account and install the Git desktop/command line clients](https://help.github.com/articles/set-up-git/).
-		- Installation via Scoop on Windows machines: `Scoop install git`
+		- Installation via Scoop on Windows machines: `scoop install git`
 - VSCode
 	- [VSCode](https://code.visualstudio.com/) is a general text editor you can use to edit markdown, Python, R, LaTeX, and many other file types.
 	- It has excellent Git version control features included
 	- Installation options:
 		- Follow Jeppe Druedahl's [guide to install VSCode](https://numeconcopenhagen.netlify.app/guides/python-setup/).
-		- Install using Scoop on a Windows machine with `Scoop bucket add extras; Scoop install vscode` (see `Software/Suggestions` on using ).
+		- Install using Scoop on a Windows machine with `scoop bucket add extras; scoop install vscode` (see `Software/Suggestions` on using ).
 	- You can add functionality by installing extensions.
 Some extensions you'll likely want to install:
 		- Git History
 		- GitHub Copilot (free for academic users)